-As 35,000 people prepare to pour onto the South Lawn of the White House for the annual Easter Egg Roll, explore the history of this rite of spring and learn how a group of hard-boiled congressmen seeking to literally protect their turf got the tradition rolling.
+As the White House readies for the annual Easter Egg Roll, learn how a group of hard-boiled congressmen literally protecting their turf got the tradition rolling.

 On Easter Monday in 1876, upwards of 10,000 children with the day off from school marched toward the newly completed cast-iron dome of the U.S Capitol toting baskets abounding in a rainbow of colorfully dyed eggs.
 They had come to carry on a peculiar holiday tradition that had arisen in the nation’s capital during the 1800s in which young revelers rolled hard-boiled eggs down the hills of Washington, D.C., to see which ones traveled the farthest without breaking.
 And nowhere in the District of Columbia was the egg-rolling any finer than on Capitol Hill.